 Lauren, 23, first started crushing on her future partner in seventh grade — from afar.
-It wasn’t until high school that they developed a friendship, and soon after, they began dating.
+It wasn’t until freshman year of high school that they developed a friendship, and soon after, they began dating.
 When her partner joined the military after graduation, the couple decided to stay together.
 But the long-distance relationship required hard work, especially since Lauren’s partner moved around often.
 “At one point there was a 16-hour time difference with only a short window of us both being awake in a day,” Lauren says.
 “It took a lot of FaceTime, communication, and trust to keep the relationship alive, along with a lot of daydreaming of what it would be like when we finally got to see each other again.”

 Then, about four years into the LDR, Lauren’s boyfriend told her that an acquaintance of theirs who was visiting him and his coworker had flirted with him.
 “My gut told me this wasn't going to end well,” Lauren remembers.
 “Every day [of her visit], he stopped talking to me more and I would see on social media through his other friend's Stories that he was always next to her.
 One day, I woke up to drunk voicemails of him admitting to cheating on me.
 It felt like all the air left my body.
 I didn't know whether to cry, scream, or be relieved that what I was feeling was true.”